el-bart/but/README.md

 ## container
+ * Array- std::array replacement, that is constexpr-compatible (will be typedef after C++17).
  * ArrayWithSize - std::array equivalent, that additionally holds a number of elements stored inside. this makes it a perfect replacement for std::vector, when maximum size is small, and known a priory.
  * BitPackedSequence - std::vector<bool>-like structure, that is capable of storing elements that